Diane-4P/always-healthy/TESTING.md

         - Clicked on the logo to see that it goes back to the Home screen.
         - Hover over logo for responsiveness on laptops and desktops.
             - There is no explanation as to why it is a link, so I have added a title attribute to the logo to remedy this.
+        - Check when hovered over the text "Link back Home" appears.
-        - Hovered over each page in the menu to see that the responsive line appears when the curser is over the text.
+        - Hovered over each page in the menu to see that the responsiveness line appears when the curser is over the text.
-        - Check each page shows the active line under the page that you are currently on.
+        - Check the page shows the active line under the page that you are currently on.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+            - On the 4K and 5K screens as the header is fixed the menu went to the far right of the page outside of the sites width, so a max-width was added to fix this.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
+    - Hero image and cover text
+        - Verify the responsiveness of the image and text on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Check the cover text moves from the left on mobiles, to the right on tablets and laptops, to more central on screen 1800px and higher.
+    - Main section
+        - Verify the responsiveness of the images and text on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools, from single column on mobiles, 2 columns on tablet, 3 columns on smaller laptops, 4 columns on larger laptops and larger screens.
+            - On the 4K and 5K screens the site only covered about 30% of the screen, so a max-width was added to fix this.
+        - Click on the buttons (See Classes and Contact Us) to check that they go to the correct page from the Home screen.
+        - Hover over each call to action button to check the responsiveness and that they change colour.
     - Footer
         - Click on each icon to see that they go to the link address.
         - Make sure that each icon clicked opens up in a new window.
-        - Make sure that each link opens up on the page that is associated with that icon.
+        - Hover over the icon to its responiveness on laptops and desktops.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
 - ### Classes Page:
     - Navigation bar
-        - Clicked on each menu item to verify that it goes to the correct page from the Home screen and back from the other pages.
+        - Clicked on each menu item (Home, Shop, Contact) to verify that it goes to the correct page from the Home screen.
-        - Clicked on the logo on each page to see that it goes back to the Home screen.
+        - Clicked on the logo to see that it goes back to the Home screen.
-        - Hover over logo
+        - Hover over logo for responsiveness on laptops and desktops.
+            - There is no explanation as to why it is a link, so I have added a title attribute to the logo to remedy this.
+        - Check when hovered over the text "Link back Home" appears.
-        - Hovered over each page in the menu to see that the responsive line appears when the curser is over the text.
+        - Hovered over each page in the menu to see that the responsiveness line appears when the curser is over the text.
-        - Check each page shows the active line under the page that you are currently on.
+        - Check the page shows the active line under the page that you are currently on.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
+    - Main section
+        - Verify the responsiveness of the images and text on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools, from single column on mobiles, 2 columns on tablet, 3 columns on smaller laptops, 4 columns on larger laptops, 6 columns on 1800px screen width, 7 columns on larger screens.
+        - Verify the responsiveness of the Timetable on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Click on the button Contact Us to check that they go to the correct page from the Classes screen.
+        - Hover over the call to action button to check the responsiveness and that they change colour.
     - Footer
         - Click on each icon to see that they go to the link address.
         - Make sure that each icon clicked opens up in a new window.
-        - Make sure that each link opens up on the page that is associated with that icon.
-        - Click on all classes buttons to check that they go to the Classes page from the Home page.
-        - Hover over each call to action button to check that they change colour.
+        - Hover over the icon to its responiveness on laptops and desktops.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
 - ### Shop
     - Navigation bar
-        - Clicked on each menu item to verify that it goes to the correct page from the Home screen and back from the other pages.
+        - Clicked on each menu item (Home, Classes, Contact) to verify that it goes to the correct page from the Home screen.
-        - Clicked on the logo on each page to see that it goes back to the Home screen.
+        - Clicked on the logo to see that it goes back to the Home screen.
-        - Hover over logo
+        - Hover over logo for responsiveness on laptops and desktops.
+            - There is no explanation as to why it is a link, so I have added a title attribute to the logo to remedy this.
+        - Check when hovered over the text "Link back Home" appears.
-        - Hovered over each page in the menu to see that the responsive line appears when the curser is over the text.
+        - Hovered over each page in the menu to see that the responsiveness line appears when the curser is over the text.
-        - Check each page shows the active line under the page that you are currently on.
+        - Check the page shows the active line under the page that you are currently on.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
+    - Main section
+        - Verify the responsiveness of the images and text on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools, from 2 columns on mobiles and tablet, 4 columns on laptops and larger screens.
+            - The text is a Shiva Blue colour on the Dynamo background colour, but failed on the contrast of colours.
+Found that the site was picking up on Bootstraps colour Blue Raspberry and not mine and to get the better contrast I changed all the font colours to white.
     - Footer
         - Click on each icon to see that they go to the link address.
         - Make sure that each icon clicked opens up in a new window.
-        - Make sure that each link opens up on the page that is associated with that icon.
+        - Hover over the icon to its responiveness on laptops and desktops.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
 - ### Contact Us Page
     - Navigation bar
-        - Clicked on each menu item to verify that it goes to the correct page from the Home screen and back from the other pages.
+        - Clicked on each menu item (Home, Classes, Shop) to verify that it goes to the correct page from the Home screen.
-        - Clicked on the logo on each page to see that it goes back to the Home screen.
+        - Clicked on the logo to see that it goes back to the Home screen.
-        - Hover over logo
+        - Hover over logo for responsiveness on laptops and desktops.
+            - There is no explanation as to why it is a link, so I have added a title attribute to the logo to remedy this.
+        - Check when hovered over the text "Link back Home" appears.
-        - Hovered over each page in the menu to see that the responsive line appears when the curser is over the text.
+        - Hovered over each page in the menu to see that the responsiveness line appears when the curser is over the text.
-        - Check each page shows the active line under the page that you are currently on.
+        - Check the page shows the active line under the page that you are currently on.
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).
+    - Main section
+        - Verify the responsiveness of the image and form on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Hover over the call to action button to check the responsiveness and that they change colour.
+        - Input details into the form and miss out one field to see if the pop-up message of 'Please fill out this field' appears.
+        - Fill in the email details incorrectly to see if the pop-up message of 'Please include the @ in the email address' appears..
+        - Click the submit button to see that the information is received by Code Institute (see image below).
     - Footer
         - Click on each icon to see that they go to the link address.
         - Make sure that each icon clicked opens up in a new window.
-        - Make sure that each link opens up on the page that is associated with that icon.
-        - Check that all Contact Us buttons open up on the Contact Us page from the Home and Classes pages.
-        - Hover over each call to action button to check that they change colour.
-        - Input details into the form and miss out one field to see if the pop-up message of 'Please fill out this field' appears.
-        - Fill in the email details incorrectly to see if the pop-up message of 'Please include the @ in the email address' appears.
-        - Hover over the call to action submit button to see if it changes colour.
+        - Hover over the icon to its responiveness on laptops and desktops.
-        - Click the submit button to see that the information is received by Code Institute (see image below)
+        - Verify the responsiveness of the navigation bar on mobiles, tablets, laptops, 4K and 5K screens on Google's developer tools.
+        - Verify the responsiveness of the menu not showing on mobiles smaller than the 320px per the Google's developer tools (Galaxy fold 270px).

 ### Further testing
 - I viewed the site on my own mobile (Huawei P30 Pro: Chrome) and the Navigation bar appeared in full and there was only the lagging of the photos on each page.
 When I tested it again (after the image changes) I found that I had no propblems with clicking on the links and the loading of the pages.